sonumahajan/sonumahajan/README.md

 ### Hi there, I'm Sonu - aka [sonumahajan][website] 👋

 ## I'm a Student, Developer, and Curious!
-- 🔭 I’m currently working on a [Hosting Website]!
+- 🔭 I’m currently working on a [Android/IOS Application]!
 - 🌱 I’m currently learning Python🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute to any Open Source project.